zbkllz/calculator--challenge/README.md

-# bananaCalc :orange:
+# Basic Calculator :orange:
  It´s was a team challenge for educational purposes built with:

 - React Native :atom:
 - Typescript